anvbackman/Programvaruteknik-DT181G/Project/README.md

 procedures.
 Regarding the challenges of time constraints and managing the order in which to implement the solution, one might have benefited from setting up a better plan of, in what order the implementations should be made.
-As highlighted, the biggest issue were not implementing the MVC pattern straight away, which resulted in a lot of unnecessary time being spent trying to transform already written code into the MVC pattern.
+As highlighted, the biggest issue were to not implement a working solution of the MVC pattern straight away, which resulted in a lot of unnecessary time being spent trying to transform already written code into the MVC pattern.
 Moving forward, a plan should be made containing in which order the requirements should be implemented.
 This have been a valuable lesson though, that starting simple to then rework it into something more advanced, might be harder to do than just starting with the more advanced part.
+This of course depends on the person since some might find the implementation of the MVC pattern to be the easy part.

 The integration of design patterns such as the Observer and Abstract Factory patterns posed a challenge in terms of matching the games mechanics and not hinder them or the MVC pattern in any way.
 An alternative